TehAppKiller/Snap-building-doc/README.md

 ```
 sudo nano /etc/apt/sources.list.d/ubuntu.sources
 ```
-You should notice `Architectures: amd64` added to the 2 original parts to avoid non-resolved ports\
+Notice `Architectures: amd64` added to the 2 original parts to avoid non-resolved ports\
 (armhf and arm64 does not exist in http://archive.ubuntu.com/ubuntu ).\
 Noble (Core24) and Focal (Core20) repositories are then added\
 (armhf, arm64 and other different ports are in http://ports.ubuntu.com/ubuntu-ports ).